ufal/lindat-corpora-conversions/README.md

 ## <a name="conv_proc"></a>Conversion process
 Corpora conversion and compilation are realized by the system of Makefiles as follows.
-The corpus specific Makefile is stored in a directory script and it usually contains the conversion steps.
+The corpus specific Makefile is stored in a directory `script` and it usually contains the conversion steps.
-The common steps - like copying the corpora in vertical format and registry files into the sufficient place and executing *compilecorp* - are incorporated into common.mk.
+The common steps - like copying the corpora in vertical format and registry files into the sufficient place and executing `compilecorp` - are incorporated into `common.mk`.

 We have disabled the function of automatical downloading because of the security reasons, see the [commit](https://github.com/ufal/lindat-corpora-conversions/commit/cd9a26865fbf970f3aa71bcda5decf7c9fc1eda9#diff-217673f9edaf6c9c1a73a57462e208a8).